 The cheapest way to ship golf clubs is to just move them between states rather than countries, but the viability of that depends on your golf trip and your circumstances.

 Most couriers will provide you with a tracking number, or you can view your order status by inputting your details.
 This shipping label will allow you to see where your clubs are up to.
 You are often also notified when your package arrives at its end destination.

 Traveling with your golf bag as part of your baggage will detract from your travel experience and could easily cause delays at the airport while you have to wait for the airline to unload your golf clubs.
 This is often the last item offloaded.
 The best option might depend on your destination and budget.

 Do your research and look at references from golfers that have used the service.
-The cheapest is not always the best and you do not want to arrive at your destination and wait for your clubs to be delivered.
+The cheapest way for shipping your golf clubs is not always the best, and you do not want to arrive at your destination and wait for your clubs to be delivered.

 Nick Lomas is the founder of GolfSpan, an avid golfer, not quite a pro but has over 15-years of experience playing and coaching golfers from all over the world.
 His mission is to bring the golfing community a better experience then it comes to choosing the right golf gear, and finding the right set up for your game.